sunsided/kalman/sine-match/README.md

 	y(t) = a*sin(b + 2*pi*c*T)

-that is, the state vector consists of frequency, phase, amplitude and offset.
+that is, the state vector consists of angle (phase), angular velocity and amplitude.

 ## Constraints